Discrimination Law Firm Call for Assistance from Our Attorneys in Orange County, San Bernardino, & Riverside County

 Defining Workplace Discrimination

-Modern labor law began in 1941 with the Fair Employment Act.
-This executive order prohibited racial discrimination in employment.
-Since then, the labor and employment laws expanded to protect employees from wrongful termination and discrimination on the basis of gender, religion, national origin, age, and disability.
+Modern labor law began in 1941 with the Fair Employment Act, an executive order that prohibited racial discrimination in employment.
+Since then, labor and employment laws have expanded to protect employees from wrongful termination and discrimination based on gender, religion, national origin, age, and disability.

 Am I Being Discriminated Against at Work?

 Discrimination laws govern how an employer or potential employer can interact with you.
 Discrimination can occur even if you are not yet an employee of the company.
-Being turned away from an interview or having your application declined because of reasons other than your qualifications might constitute unfair pre-employment treatment.
+Being turned away from an interview, for example, or having your application declined because of reasons other than your qualifications, can potentially constitute unfair pre-employment treatment.

 Discrimination can occur in a number of forms.
 It includes, but is not limited, to: